vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > And he said unto them, What man shall there be among you, that shall have one sheep, and if it fall into a pit on the sabbath day, will he not lay hold on it, and lift it out?
 How much then is a man better than a sheep?
 Wherefore *it is lawful to do well on the sabbath days*.
 Then saith he to the man, Stretch forth thine hand.
 And he stretched it forth; and it was restored whole, like as the other.
 {% ct 'Matthew 12:11-13' %}

 Jesus continued to heal on the Sabbath, contrary to the traditions of the religious leaders of His time.
-Ministering to the sick, the needy, and the discouraged—by relieving their physical, emotional, or spiritual suffering—extends the blessing and delight of the Sabbath beyond ourselves to others.
+Ministry to the sick, the needy, and the discouraged—by relieving their physical, emotional, or spiritual suffering—extends the blessing and delight of the Sabbath beyond ourselves to others.

 ## Any other activities?